-At SoFi, you can start investing with as little as $100.
+At SoFi, you can start investing online with as little as $100.
 Plus there are absolutely no SoFi management fees.
 And with a SoFi Invest account, you’ll have access to financial advisors who can help you craft your investment strategy.

 Choose how you want to invest.

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.